jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 If you wish to contribute more icons to the application, the procedure is as follows:

-* Fork the repo.
+* Fork the repo

 * Find a high-quality icon for the service you want to add.
-Try searching online for '{service_name} brand' - generally, many companies offer high-res versions of their logos and icons for press and media.
-Avoid icons made by 3rd parties with different styles from the original.
-Prefer flat icons instead of complex ones.
+Try searching online for '{service_name} brand' - generally, many services offer high-res versions of their logos and icons for press and media.

-* Use the [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/index.html) to generate the appropriate asset sizes for the icon.
-Use the "Generic Icon Generator" with Trim enabled, 0% padding, 32dp Asset Size, 0dp Asset Padding and Color transparent.
+    * Avoid icons made by 3rd parties with different styles from the original
+    * Prefer flat icons instead of complex ones
+    * Avoid text
+    * Avoid frames and backgrounds

+* Save the icon as a square 128x128 png file

-* Name the icon "auth_xxxxx", with xxxxx being the name of the service in lowercase with spaces and special characters removed.
-Eg: Authenticator Pro -> authenticatorpro.
+* Name the icon as lowercase with spaces and special characters removed.
+Eg: Authenticator Pro -> authenticatorpro

-* Copy the icons into the Resources directory of the AuthenticatorPro.Droid.Shared project.
+* Place the file in the "icons" directory

-* Update AuthenticatorPro.Droid.Shared/Source/Data/IconResolver.cs by adding the icon into the Service dictionary in alphabetical order.
-If the icon is barely visible on a dark background.
-Create an alternative icon as before with the name auth_xxxxx_dark and place it into the ServiceDark dictionary.

-* Optional: To build and test the project with the new icons, they must be added to the AuthenticatorPro.Droid.Shared/AuthenticatorPro.Droid.Shared.csproj file.
-This step can be skipped if you don't have Visual Studio + Xamarin installed.
+* Optional: To build and test the project with the new icons, run the `generate_icons.py` script in the extras directory.
+This will generate the DPI variants, reference them in the csproj file and icon map.

-* Create a pull request.
+* Create a pull request with your changes

 ## Code / Features